pishoyg/coptic/README.md

 ### Inflect / Kindle Content TODO's

-1. Rethink the directory structure. (**p0**)

-   One suggestion was to move the `kindle` and `inflect` directories to the root directory, because they both represent new types of sinks, besides the `flashcards` and `keyboard`.
-On the other hand, `dictionary` and `bible` represent sources rather than sinks.
-Think the whole thing through!

 1. Inflect: Redesign the inflection module. (p2)

    To supported compound prefixes, and given the exponentially growing number